 Get a good night’s sleep

 This is easier said than done when you’ve got kids who’re teething or getting up to the usual toddler antics.
 As parents we often feel the evenings are our time and we want to stay up late.
-However, it’s important to remember getting enough sleep is incredibly important for your health, and quite often going to bed earlier can be more beneficial as you’ll wake up feeling more refreshed and ready to take on the challenges of the day.
+However, it’s important to remember getting enough sleep is incredibly important for your health, and quite often going to bed earlier at least some nights of the week can be more beneficial as you’ll wake up feeling more refreshed and ready to take on the challenges of the day.

 Don’t be afraid to ask for help